PawelMilewski1/checks/readME.txt

 Eval Function:
 The evaluation function is simply finding the difference between the sum of the number of the men and kings between the two players.
 The number of kings is multiplied by a factor of 5/3 to account for the kings extra diagonals.

-Future Improvements:
-Unfortunately, the program does not check for ties (repetition, each player having one piece).